KHII-TV: Subchannels

+ATSC 3.0 lighthouse service

 Analog-to-digital conversion

-KHII-TV (as KFVE) discontinued regular programming on its analog signal, over VHF channel 5, on January 15, 2009, the date in which full-power television stations in Hawaii transitioned from analog to digital broadcasts (almost five months earlier than the June 12 transition date for stations on the U.S. mainland).
-The station's digital signal remained on its pre-transition UHF channel 23, using PSIP to display the station's virtual channel as its former VHF analog channel 5.
+KHII-TV (as KFVE) ended regular programming on its analog signal, over VHF channel 5, on January 15, 2009, the date on which full-power television stations in Hawaii transitioned from analog to digital broadcasts (almost five months earlier than the June 12 transition date for stations on the U.S. mainland).
+The station's digital signal remained on its pre-transition UHF channel 23, using virtual channel 5.
 Following the channel swap with KGMB, the station's digital channel switched to UHF channel 22 and its virtual channel to 9.

 Satellite stations

 As with other major television stations in Hawaii, KHII operates satellite stations across the Hawaiian Islands to rebroadcast the station's programming outside of metropolitan Honolulu.
 The stations formerly served as KGMB satellite stations until the 2009 KGMB/KFVE facility swap, which resulted in both stations becoming satellites of KFVE.
 The 2019 purchase by Nexstar retained these stations as KHII satellites.